Lloyd's Charities Trust

 As the Lloyd’s market responds to emerging risks and the challenges that these pose to communities around the world, it becomes increasingly important that Lloyd’s Charities Trust supports projects that aim to reduce the risk of devastation to the people who need it most.
 Through our charity partnerships, we work with organisations who help the most vulnerable groups with disaster risk reduction globally.

 Our current partnership is with Habitat for Humanity Great Britain to help build disaster resilient communities.
-Find out more about the partnership below and visit the Get Involved page to see how you can support.

 Beyond our project, there will be many ways that colleagues from the Lloyd’s market can support our partnership and we would love to hear from you.
 These include: